Get Your Act Together

-Get Your Act Together was a British talent show that began airing on ITV on 18 January 2015, hosted by Stephen Mulhern.
+Get Your Act Together is a British talent show that began airing on ITV on 18 January 2015, hosted by Stephen Mulhern.
 The show features celebrities learning various different acts, such as juggling, singing, impressions and escapology, and performing them on a live stage.

 Production

 Get Your Act Together was produced by ITV Studios for ITV, and that aired for 6 weeks from 18 January 2015 until 22 February 2015.
 The show was presented by Stephen Mulhern and was filmed at The London Studios during the heat rounds and at Fountain Studios during the final.

 Contestants

 The 26 celebrity contestants were revealed in December 2014.

 Episodes

 The first five episodes were all pre-recorded with the studio audience deciding who goes through to the live final.